Preston5789/Clustering-Electrofacies/README.md

 # Clustering-Electrofacies
-A clustering script for python using well log data to classify rock types.
+A clustering script for python using well log data to classify rock types using k-means clustering.

 ## The Results